Aims and scope

 - make scientific publications freely accessible.

-In the first stage, papers that pass a rapid access review by one of the editors are immediately posted on the Climate of the Past Discussions (CPD) website.
-They are then subject to interactive public discussion, during which the referees' comments (anonymous or attributed), additional short comments by other members of the scientific community (attributed), and the authors' replies are also posted in CPD.
+In the first stage, papers that pass a rapid access review by one of the editors are immediately posted as preprints on EGUsphere, EGU's preprint repository, or in Climate of the Past Discussions (CPD).
+They are then subject to interactive public discussion, during which the referees' comments (anonymous or attributed), additional comments by other members of the scientific community (attributed), and the authors' replies are also posted alongside the preprint.
 In the second stage, the peer-review process is completed and, if accepted, the final revised papers are published in CP.
-To ensure publication precedence for authors, and to provide a lasting record of scientific discussion, CPD and CP are both ISSN-registered, permanently archived, and fully citable.
+To ensure publication precedence for authors, and to provide a lasting record of scientific discussion, EGUsphere, CPD, and CP are ISSN-registered, permanently archived, and fully citable.